 Baby ducks are the cutest fluffy things.
 But they get bigger, and bigger, and . . .

-Twelve-year-old Darlene Wilson liked to visit around the Dexter neighborhood, and one neighbor had baby ducklings to sell the spring of 1933.
+Twelve-year-old Darlene Wilson liked to visit around the neighborhood in Dexter, Iowa, and one neighbor had baby ducklings to sell the spring of 1933.
 Of course Darlene asked whether she could have one.
 The owner said he’d sell them for a nickel apiece.

 “Mom, can have a nickel to buy a duck?”